 Today, new inventions arise that draw more businesses and investors.
 But sadly, most inventors, particularly the 21st-century professionals, tend to overlook the beauty of patents.

 As the hallmark of your idea, inventions can generate wealth.
-But if it is not protected by patent laws, the legal costs are way higher than the costs of building your invention.
+But if patent laws do not protect it, the legal costs are way higher than the costs of building your invention.

 If you have inventions left unpatented, the choice is yours.
 To have the best choice, here are five reasons why you should patent an idea: